clnsmth/soso/docs/source/dev/design.rst

 Schema Versioning
 -----------------

-To ensure compatibility with multiple versions of supported metadata standards, this application employs a schema version handling mechanism.
+To ensure compatibility with multiple versions of supported metadata standards, `soso` employs a schema version handling mechanism.
 During conversion:

-* The application parses the schema version information directly from the metadata record itself.
+* The conversion strategy parses the schema version information directly from the metadata record itself.
-* This extracted information is then stored as an attribute within the conversion strategy.
+* This extracted information is then stored as an attribute within the strategy.
-* Conversion methods for individual properties can access this schema version attribute allowing the flow control logic within the conversion process to leverage the schema version.
+* Conversion methods for individual properties can access this attribute allowing the flow control logic within the conversion process to leverage the schema version.
-* Based on the identified version, the logic applies specific processing rules for each property.
+* Based on the identified version, the logic applies specific processing rules.

 This approach ensures that even backward-incompatible changes introduced between schema versions are handled gracefully, maintaining overall conversion success.